GreenAntTech/JSphere/ElementJS.md

 ## What You Should Already Know ##

 You will get the most value out of this tutorial if you are familiar with:
-* JavaScript fundamentals (variables, functions, arrays, objects)
+* JavaScript fundamentals (variables, functions, arrays, objects, ES modules)
 * Basic CSS for styling
 * HTML basics for structure